oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # Appendix C: Acknowledgments

 ## C.1 Special Thanks

+The editor wishes to thank the members of the Huntington-Ingalls Industries (HII) OpenC2 software team for assistance with testing and improving the presentation of concepts in this specification.

 ## C.2 Participants
 The following individuals have participated in the creation of this specification and are gratefully acknowledged: